xxzbuckxx/Huffman-Encoding/README.md

 # How to Build

 Execute the command `make` and it should compile using the provided makefile.
+Programs were created and tested on Ubuntu 20.04.

-Run the compiled binary with `./encode` or `./decode` or `./entropy`
+Run the compiled binary with `./encode` or `./decode`

 #### Options